matthewyingtao/donkey-i18n/README.md

 | **`createTranslationFunction({ dictionary, locale })`** | Creates a translation function for a specific locale.                                                      | - `dictionary` (object): your full locale dictionary<br>- `locale` (string): the current language key (e.g., `"en"`, `"fr"`)             | `{ t }`, a type-safe wrapper around `getTranslationFromDict` for the given language.
 Example: `t("settings.title")` |
 | **`useTranslator({ dictionary, locale })`**             | React hook version of `createTranslationFunction`, memoized for performance.                               | - `dictionary` (object): your full locale dictionary<br>- `locale` (string): the current language key                                    | `{ t }`, a type-safe wrapper around `getTranslationFromDict` for the given language.
 Example: `t("settings.title")` |
 | **`getTranslationFromDict(dict, path)`**                | Lower-level helper for manually fetching translations by path.
 Mostly for internal use, but may be useful. | - `dict` (object): translations for a specific locale (e.g., `dict.en`)<br>- `path` (string): like `"login"` or `"settings.description"` | The translated string.
 Throws an error if the path doesn't exist                                                    |

-## Contributing

-Pull requests, issues, and ⭐️ are all welcome!

-## License

-MIT © Matthew Tao